 We have continued to support the qualifications and professional development of social workers in Carmarthenshire.
-In 2015/16, we hosted and seconded 55 people to train as social workers and 6 Carmarthenshire seconded staff achieved their qualification after a 3 year training programme.
-We also support the delivery of Continuous Professional Education and Learning (CPEL) for qualified social workers.
-15 social workers started a consolidation programme after successfully completing their first year in qualified practice.
-We continue to implement our first year in practice support and development programme which includes a range of training opportunities and mentoring support.
+In 2015/16, we hosted and seconded 55 people to train as social workers and 6 Carmarthenshire seconded staff achieved their

 Our SCWDP Team have also commenced a programme of delivery in preparation for the SSW Act, which has consisted of awareness-raising sessions and delivery of core modular training.
 Over 300 staff within our Adult and Children Services teams have attended awareness-raising sessions, with a further 127 from the private and voluntary sectors.
 During the year, 244 staff from across our services and 101 from sector organisations have attended the core modules of the SSW Act as follows: